jiminliang/jiminliang.github.io/content/authors/haihong-hu/_index.md

   - Researchers
 ---

 Haihong Hu received her B.Eng. degree from Beijing University of Posts and Telecommunications in 1994 and M.Sc. degree from Xidian University in 2001.
-Her research interests include signal and image processing.
+Her research interests include signal and image processing and computer vision.

 My name in Chinese is 胡海虹.